Vets Who Treat Rabbits in Utah

 http://www.eyecareforanimals.com/location/salt-lake-city-practice/

-This vet clinic is specifically for eye care, however Dr. Knollinger has treated one of our rabbits and worked closely with our regular exotic vet to make sure our rabbit got the best combination of rabbit specific meds to go with the procedure she performed to save our rabbit’s eye.
+This vet clinic is specifically for eye care, however Dr. Knollinger has treated several of our rabbits and worked closely with our regular exotic vet to make sure our rabbit got the best combination of rabbit specific meds to go with the procedure she performed to save our rabbit’s eye.

 Suggested Emergency Kit Supply list